 Before discussing how to avoid transcription errors in laboratory notes, let’s take a quick look at how laboratory notes are transcribed.

-6. Structure the Notes | Organize the transcribed content into a clear and logical format. |
+- Structure the notes: Organize the transcribed content into a clear, logical format that is easy to read and review.

-The Weakness of AI Transcription Services
+The Weaknesses of AI Transcription Services

 Yes, AI is new and exciting.
 That doesn’t mean it should be used in everything—and it certainly doesn’t mean it should be used for medical transcription.

-I know I’ve said this before, but it bears repeating: the consequences of inaccurate transcription are heavy, far-reaching, and unpredictable.
-Some potential effects of incorrect transcripts include miscommunications, legal ramifications, loss of credibility, misinformation, operational errors, negative financial consequences, damaged relationships, and time and resource waste.
+Some potential effects of incorrect transcripts include miscommunication, legal ramifications, loss of credibility, misinformation, operational errors, negative financial consequences, damaged relationships, and wasted time and resources.

 For all its speed, AI still cannot transcribe with acceptably accurate results.